Skip to content

 Audio bitrate0.128 Mbps (128 kbps)

-Container overheadSmall; often ignored for estimates
+Container overheadSmall; often ignored for planning

 The core formula